kilowhat/kilowhat.net/_extensions/cimaise.md

 ## Changelog

+### Version 1.0.2 - August 9, 2023

+- Fixed permission issue that allowed anyone with "upload picture" permission to upload to personal albums they don't own.
+- Fixed messages not appearing on the page if an error happens during picture submission.
+- Modified picture error messages to reference which attribute the user is not authorized to edit for easier troubleshooting.

 ### Version 1.0.1 - July 9, 2023

 - Fixed multiple issues related to EXIF-tagged portait or upside-down images.